Prostate Specific Antigen (PSA)

 What does it mean if your Prostate Specific Antigen (PSA) result is too high?

-Elevated Prostate-Specific Antigen (PSA) levels can be an indicator of prostate issues, including prostate cancer, benign prostatic hyperplasia (BPH), or prostatitis.
-PSA is a protein produced by both normal and malignant cells of the prostate gland, and its levels are measured through a simple blood test.
+Elevated levels of prostate-specific antigen (PSA) can indicate various prostate issues, including prostate cancer, benign prostatic hyperplasia (BPH), or prostatitis.
+PSA is a protein produced by both normal and malignant cells of the prostate gland, and its levels are measured through a blood test.

 What does it mean if your Prostate Specific Antigen (PSA) result is too low?